conda-archive/conda-js/README.md

     $ node conda.js --server

-and visit [http://localhost:8080](http://localhost:8080).
-Open up the JavaScript console:
+and visit [http://localhost:8000](http://localhost:8000).
+Open the JavaScript console and begin using `conda-js`.

-    > conda.DEV_SERVER = true;

-Now any further calls to `conda` methods will send the server the `conda` command to run, enabling all of them to work without an actual server implementation.